codes-davi/dynamodb-sample-api/README.md

 # dynamodb-sample
-Rest-Api built with AWS DynamoDB, that's a sample for working with DynamoDB.
+Rest-Api built with AWS DynamoDB, this's a sample for working with DynamoDB.

 Main stack: